|Court:||United States District Court for the District of Utah|

 |Case Leaders:||Hannah Ross, Adam H. Wierzbowski, Abe Alexander|

-This is a securities class action filed on behalf of all persons who purchased Myriad Genetics, Inc.’s (“Myriad” or “the Company”) publicly traded securities from August 9, 2017 to February 6, 2020, inclusive (the “Class Period”).
+This is a securities class action filed on behalf of all persons who purchased Myriad Genetics, Inc. (“Myriad” or “the Company”) common stocks from August 9, 2017 until February 6, 2020, inclusive (the “Class Period”), and were damaged thereby (the “Class”).
 The action is brought against Myriad and certain of the Company’s executives, and asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934.

 Myriad is a molecular diagnostics company that develops and markets predictive, personalized, and prognostic medical tests.
 Myriad offers, among other products, GeneSight, their marquee DNA genotyping test to aid psychotropic drug selection for depressed patients.
 GeneSight tests a patient for certain genes determined to react negatively to particular psychiatric and anesthetic treatments for depression, Attention Deficit Hyperactive Disorder (“ADHD”), and pain and then recommends particular treatments based on that patient’s genotype.
 During the Class Period, Defendants continually mischaracterized the evidentiary support for GeneSight in order to maximize sales of the test.
 The evidentiary support for the efficacy of pharmacogenomic tests is still largely unproven, yet Defendants repeatedly made untrue statements about the test’s accuracy based on methodologically flawed studies.
 Further, Myriad omitted key facts about the FDA’s investigation into the GeneSight test.
 During the Class Period, Defendants also materially overstated the Company’s revenue attributable to its hereditary cancer tests, as market pressures and an unfavorable billing code change resulted in lower reimbursements rates for Myriad’s largest product by revenue.